What Are Essential Oils and Why is Everybody Using Them?

 - Clary sage

-As cold and flu season approaches, essential oils can be a helpful immunity booster and protect against viruses.
+Essential oils can be a helpful immunity booster and protect against viruses, especially during seasonal threats.
 Most essential oils are antiseptic, which means that they can help protect against disease-causing microorganisms to some degree, and others are even antibacterial and anti-inflammatory.
 For example, garlic essential oil can fight off viruses and bacteria, and eucalyptus oil is a natural alternative for colds and congestion.
+Below are a couple simple blends:

 Best Essential Oils for Migraine Sufferers